 Educating Through an Indigenous Lens

 Bdote Learning Center is a public charter school located in Minneapolis, MN.
 We are a year-round Dakota and Ojibwe language immersion school.
-We have a limited number of seats available in Ojibwe and Dakota 6/7.
-All other classes currently have wait lists.
+Bdote is now accepting enrollment applications for K for the 2019-2020 school year.
+We expect to also have a small number of 1 and 2 spots open for 2019-2020.
+We do not anticipate any grade 3-8 openings for 2019-2020, but we do have a wait list forming.
+Apply today.
 To be added to the wait lists or to enroll, please click on the admissions button.

 Our students' learning is place-based and experiential.
 Students are immersed in rigorous, active, interdisciplinary learning projects, often involving learning outside of school walls.
 Curriculum content is tied to the geographical surroundings of the school, the local history, landscape, ecology, and Native languages and cultures.